Brooklyn Promenade Social Seating and Kiosk/Cafes for Remsen Street, Montague Street Extension Experiment

-This is certainly the most beauyiful view of Manhattan and a great place to stroll, walk your dog or just sit and rest.
+This promenade in Brooklyn certainly offers the most beautiful view of Manhattan and is a great place to stroll, walk your dog or just sit and rest.

 Connecting Montague Street with Brooklyn Heights Promenade